Raiders Gave JaMarcus Russell Blank Tapes To See If He Watched Film, According To David Diehl

-The Oakland Raiders coaches went to some extreme measures to test if quarterback bust JaMarcus Russell was watching game film, according to Russell’s former teammate and offensive lineman David Diehl.
-They gave him blank tapes to watch.
-Russell returned the next day and told the coaches that he had watched the blitz packages that he was assigned, which of course was impossible.
+The Oakland Raiders coaching staff went to some extreme measures to test if quarterback bust JaMarcus Russell was watching game film, according to Russell’s former teammate — and offensive lineman — David Diehl.
+They gave Russell blank tapes to watch.
+Russell returned the next day and told the coaches that he had watched the blitz packages that he was assigned — which was, of course, impossible.

 Diehl recounted the story in an interview with New York’s WFAN on Sunday, according to NBC Sports.

 Russell was a star at LSU, named All-Southeast Conference and the MVP of the Sugar Bowl, and left school ranked in the top five of every career passing category.
-He was the only quarterback in the storied program’s history to lead the team to back-to-back ten-win seasons, and in his final season set the school single-season passing records for completion percentage (67.8%) and touchdowns (28).
+He was the only quarterback in the storied program’s history to lead the team to back-to-back 10-win seasons.
+In his final season, Russell set the school single-season passing records for completion percentage — at 67.8 percent — and touchdowns, scoring 28.

-At 6’6 and 250 pounds, Russell had the size of modern defensive ends.
-He had decent speed for a quarterback, especially for one his size, and his arm strength was unparalleled.
+At 6 feet 6 six inches tall and weighing 250 pounds, Russell had the size of modern defensive ends.
+He had decent speed for a quarterback, especially for a man of his size, and his arm strength was unparalleled.
 It was rumored that Russell could throw the ball over 80 yards, which would put him among the greatest arms ever to play the position.

 “The best pro day I ever saw was JaMarcus Russell,” NFL Network analyst Mike Mayock told Dan Patrick on Pro Football Talk.
 “I’ve never seen a quarterback throw a football like that in my life.”